 Promote your new venture

 Once you’ve decided what kind of side hustle you want to set up, promote your new venture.
 Create a website, print flyers, and design a logo.
 If you’re not experienced in this field, it’s a great idea to seek expert advice.
 You can hire pros from companies and agencies like Branding Design Pro or utilize your contact list.
 Provide useful information about the services or products you offer, add contact details and make sure there is a clear call to action.
 If you’ve got a website, you can upload photographs and images or examples of previous work.
 If you’ve printed flyers or brochures, include a brief description of what you’re offering, add your phone number, website URL, and email address and provide an incentive.
-Use social media to create a buzz and spread the word.
+Start now to use social media to create a buzz and spread the word.
 Encourage people you know to share your website or social media handles and recommend your new business to others.

 Start small